fjgalesloot/roon-extension-mqtt/README.md

 Send 'play' command to output: publish to `roon/[zone-name]/[output-name]/command` with message `play`

 Available commands to use as message are defined by the RoonApiTransport: `play | pause | playpause | stop | previous | next`

+### Settings

+Settings apply to a zone, to change one push a MQTT message to a zonelike the following examples:

+Set 'shuffle' for a zone: publish to `roon/[zone-name]/settings/set/shuffle` with message `true` to activate and `false` to deactivate

+Set 'repeat' or 'loop' mode for a zone: publish to `roon/[zone-name]/[output-name]/settings/set/repeat` with message `all`

+Allowed messages for repeat are: `disabled | one | all`

 ### Volume